Biology (BIO) Courses

 BIO 5103.
 River Ecosystems.
 (3-0) 3 Credit Hours.

-Prerequisite: Graduate standing in biology or environmental science, or consent of instructor.
 This course examines the physical, chemical, and biological factors that determine biodiversity and the distribution of freshwater ecosystems.
 Key ecological and hydrogeomorphology concepts and their application to environmental concerns are covered.
 Field trip required.
 (Same as ES 5113.
 Credit cannot be earned for both BIO 5103 and ES 5113.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fees: GS01 $90; LRS1 $46.20; STSI $21.60.

 BIO 5123.
 Principles of Molecular Biology.
 (3-0) 3 Credit Hours.